 Alaska gov welcomes mining investments

-Invites global miners to investigate state's mineral riches
+Invites global miners to investigate state's vast mineral riches North of 60 Mining News – January 24, 2020

 If you are not doing business in Alaska, you should be, this is the message Alaska Gov. Mike Dunleavy had for the mining community attending the Association for Mineral Exploration Roundup in Vancouver, British Columbia.